P-taetae/Wafer_defect_detection/README.md

 # A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects

-Official Pytorch implementation of [A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects] (On review).
+Official Pytorch implementation of [A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects] (Under review).

 Authors: Taekyeong Park, Yongho Son, Sanghyuk Moon, Seungju Han, Je Hyeong Hong